Correlation induced out-of-phase plasmon in an electron liquid: Abstract

 \section{Abstract}

 We derive from first principles the existence of a low-frequency plasmon in a strongly coupled three-dimensional homogeneous electron gas (HEG).
-From its dispersion and its satisfaction of the 3\textsuperscript{rd} frequency sum rule we identify it with the conjectured magnetic excitation \cite{Goodman1973} in the HEG.
-This excitation, is maintained by the out-of-phase oscillations of the spin-up and spin-down densities of the electron liquid, but governed solely by the Coulomb interaction between the particles.
+From its dispersion and its satisfaction of the 3\textsuperscript{rd} frequency sum rule we identify it with the conjectured magnetic excitation in the HEG.
+This excitation is maintained by the out-of-phase oscillations of the spin-up and spin-down densities of the electron liquid, but governed solely by the Coulomb interaction between the particles.
 The frequency square of this mode is proportional to the overlap ($r=0$) (absolute) value of the spin-up/spin-down correlation function, and thus slightly affected by, but not contingent upon the degree of polarization of the electron liquid.
-We estimate the spectral weight of the mode: it is expected to be governed by electron-electron collision induced spin drag \cite{DAmico2000}.
+We estimate the spectral weight of the mode: it is expected to be governed by electron-electron collision induced spin drag.
 The spectral weight is manifest in the partial spin-resolved dynamical structure functions and it is proportional to the product of the densities of the two spin components.
 An independent derivation based on a generalized Feynman Ansatz corroborates our result.
-The relationship to the recently identified \cite{Agarwal2014} ``spin plasmon" excitation is discussed.
-It is pointed out that a scattering experiment with polarized neutrons or polarized X-rays may be possible avenues to observe equilibrium fluctuations associated with these modes and also to provide information on the spin drag coefficient in the HEG.
+The relationship to the recently identified ``spin plasmon" excitation is discussed.